adrenalin-42/oop-lab-0/lab-1/README.md

 - Colorful output for the right cells
 - Restart feature
 - Do/undo feature
+- Error, instruction messages
+- Implemented file saving and loading from file

 ## TO DO

-- Implement file saving and loading from file
 - Algorithm that will solve the game
 - Settings option in the Menu
-- Better input

 ## Known bugs